Planning a day trip from Bangkok to Ayutthaya?

 Just a short drive or train ride from the capital, it makes a perfect day trip or weekend getaway.

-How to Get to Ayutthaya from Bangkok
+How to Get from Bangkok to Ayutthaya

 🌐 By Day Tours & Packages